How-To

 Smart layer positioning

-When you create a new, larger layer over smaller ones, Lunacy automatically sends this layer to the back.
-It helps you to create backgrounds faster.
-The feature works both with shapes and images.
+When you create a new, larger layer over smaller ones, Lunacy automatically sends it to the back.
+This feature helps you create backgrounds faster.
+It works with shapes and images.

 Text color adjustment